3PL vs In-House Logistics: How to Shift From In-House Warehouse to a 3PL | Cahoot

 Today’s consumers place significant demands on logistics.
 For many small ecommerce businesses, that means scaling at the pace of your fulfillment.
 If you’re canceling orders because you can’t keep up with the logistics, or your sales are limited by your order fulfillment capacities, it’s time to invest in an outsourced 3PL company.

-2) Items are getting lost
+2) Items are Getting Lost

 As order volume rises, so do the chances of mistakes, especially if you’re unable to expand your warehousing capacity quickly enough.
 Orders get missed or lost, items get delivered late, and tasks fall through the cracks.

+Outsourcing logistics operations to a third-party logistics provider (3PL) can mitigate these issues.
 A 3PL company typically uses some form of distributed order management software to monitor inventory and shipments, which greatly reduces the occurrence of order errors.

 Many ecommerce stores start out processing orders manually: You place an incoming order into a spreadsheet, pack it, and manually update shipping.
 From there, you write down the actual cost of packaging, postage, and other details.

-4) Deliveries are late
+4) Deliveries are Late

 More than 90% of Americans expect a shipment to arrive within two to three days.
 However, if your warehousing and shipping network is overburdened, you’ll likely be unable to keep up with projected shipping deadlines.